 Oppositional Defiant Disorder is the precursor to growing up and developing Narcissistic Personality Disorder.
 NPD forms permanently in most individuals between the years of 18 and 28, noting that it’s historical origins tend to be rooted in how they were treated from infancy through early childhood.
 Those who were overindulged then ignored in favor of a younger sibling coming along tend to be the most likely candidates for forming a nurtured personality disorder.

 On the other hand, children exposed to trauma at an early age — something like witnessing a father strike a mother or being brutalized themselves by a jealous and angry or irrational older sibling — tend to flatline emotionally.
-In response to trauma, they may take on personality traits of a person with ADD or of a mild Anti-Social person by nature.
+In response to trauma, they may take on the personality traits of a person with ADD or of a mild Anti-Social person by nature.

 Angry children who copycat Anti-Social Personality traits role modeled to them by toxic parents or siblings acting out with rage and aggression against their emotionally clueless parents tend to get mixed up with toxic peer groups at school and in the neighborhood.
 All run a high risk of withdrawing into complete introversion socially or worse — ending up developing Childhood Conduct Disorder traits even if biologically speaking a proclivity for sociopathy or psychopathy is not innately in their biological or genetic nature.